 Saunders explained any action on the building would likely include demolition.
 Any rebuild would have to be complete within a year of the demolition.

 Selectmen went into executive session at the end of the meeting on Tuesday to discuss proposals for personnel wages.
-They voted 3-0 to increase the public works foreman’s wage by a total of $1/hour, which is 33 cents more than originally proposed by Saunders.
+Following that discussion, Sanders increased the public works foreman’s wage by a total of $1/hour, which is 33 cents more than originally proposed.